MechanicalRock/mechanicalrock.github.io/_posts/2024-04-29-dependabot-management.markdown

 Above, the registry `npm-codeartifact` is defined with the URL of the AWS CodeArtifact repository and the token is defined in the organization secrets.

-Most tutorial's recommend using a long lived token for this.
+Most tutorial's recommend using a long lived AWS token for this.
 However, for a organization using Github, it is more appropriate to create or use a separate repository for provisioning organization level resources.
-In the case of AWS CodeArtifact, within this repository create an OIDC between this repo and AWS.
+In the case of AWS CodeArtifact, within this separate repository create an OIDC connection between this repo and AWS.
 This way there is a secure connection to AWS inside a Github Action's workflow.

-Then creating workflow to automate the creation of short lived tokens for Dependabot that are stored as organization level secrets.
+Then create a workflow to automate the creation of short lived tokens for Dependabot that are stored as organization level secrets.
 This way the token is only valid for a short period of time and is rotated regularly.
 This is a more secure way of managing the token and is in line with the principle of least privilege.

 ```yaml
 name: Manage AWS CodeArtifact Secret